28raining/vw_games/worms/planning/README.md

 2. **Resolution**
 Eventually it needs to work on all devices.
 Design for desktop first but be very concious of smaller screens.
 Eventually it will by dynamic resolution

 **Vlad**: Agree with this.
 Resize and window size check quite easy in vanilla.
 The content of the canvas needs to be fixed to a setting. need to add button that selects the size of the content inside the window to display.
-Some people might prefer larger or samller game features in function of vision and displat size.
+Some people might prefer larger or samller game features in function of vision and display size. e.g. select worm size 10px, always this size unless changed in settings.
 ___
 3. **Libraries**
 Try not to use jquery?